Bowne Park: Description

 Bowne Park is located on part of the Bowne Farm and covers 11.79 acre.
 Its borders are 29th Avenue on the north, 32nd Avenue on the south, 155th Street on the west, and 159th Street on the east.
 The park is located in a subsection of Flushing and is variously considered to be in Broadway–Flushing; Murray Hill; North Flushing; or even Bayside, located to the east.
 The area immediately surrounding the park is primarily low-density residential: most homes in the region were built in the 20th century to one of several styles, including the Tudor, American colonial, or ranch styles.
 Bowne Park serves as a gathering place for residents of the surrounding area.
 The Bowne Park Civic Association, a neighborhood group founded in 1979, is active in advocacy for the park and nearby neighborhoods.

 The western section of Bowne Park contains a kettle pond, an oval-shaped fresh water body covering 1 acre or 2 acre.
-It is an aerated lagoon with two fountains.
+It is an aerated lagoon with three fountains.
 The shore is surrounded by a concrete retaining wall.
 On the southern shore is a flagpole whose design is similar to those found at marinas.
 The pond is fed by water from the New York City water supply system, though it was previously fed from a natural spring.
 Within the park are turtles and fish, as well as a cement carving of a turtle.
 There are two 50 ft weeping willows near the pond.

 The central section of the park is mostly composed of old-growth forest, mainly oak trees dating to at least the late 19th or early 20th centuries.
 Bowne Park also contains American elms.
 Benches and lighting are located along the park's curving paths.

 The eastern section contains an ovoid play area with a playground, bocce court, and basketball court.
 On the western side of the play area, NYC Parks maintains a Tudor-style park building that contains restrooms and storage closets.
 The building measures 26 by 72 ft and has a gable roof, brick facade, and brick chimney.
 The park building also has space that is used as a children's nursery.
 A weather vane is located atop the roof.